Get

 How Do You Stop Chronic Diarrhea in Cats?

-If your cat has been experiencing diarrhea for longer than a couple of days, it’s time to see your veterinarian, since chances are that there is something more serious going on than what you can treat at home.
+If your cat has been experiencing diarrhea for longer than a couple of days, it’s time to see a veterinarian, since chances are that there is something more serious going on than what you can treat at home.
 That said, during those initial days, you can give cat-specific probiotics to your pet or feed them a bland diet to see if the diarrhea clears up.

 What Do You Feed a Cat With Chronic Diarrhea?

 A cat’s diet will highly depend on the cause of their chronic diarrhea.
 For example, cats with food intolerances or IBD may do well with a limited-ingredient or novel protein diet, while felines with hyperthyroidism may need a low-iodine diet, and other cats may need a boost in fiber or a decrease in fat content.
-Your veterinarian will be able to recommend the best diet that’s appropriate for your pet’s condition.
+A veterinarian will be able to recommend the best diet that’s appropriate for your pet’s condition.

 divider 2 cats